Nick Maton Player Props: Tigers vs. Blue Jays

-After going 1-for-3 with a home run and three RBI in his last game, Nick Maton and the Detroit Tigers take on the Toronto Blue Jays (who will start Kevin Gausman) at 7:07 PM ET on Wednesday.
+After going 1-for-3 with a home run and an RBI in his most recent game, Nick Maton and the Detroit Tigers take on the Toronto Blue Jays (who will start Chris Bassitt) at 7:07 PM ET on Thursday.

-He racked up three RBI (going 1-for-3 with a home run and a walk) in his most recent game against the Blue Jays.
+He hit a home run while going 1-for-3 in his most recent game against the Blue Jays.

 Nick Maton Game Info & Props vs. the Blue Jays